Communication Between Children Aged 0-3 Years and Adults

 • Thinking that making a resource only requires a creative product, without linking it explicitly to communication theory or specific learning outcomes for 0-3 years.

 • Misconception: 'I only have one learning style, so I must stick to it.'
-Correction: Most people are multimodal – using a mix of styles is more effective.
-Adapt your methods to the subject, not just your preference.
+Correction: Most people use a mix of styles.
+Experiment with different methods—like drawing diagrams, discussing ideas, or using flashcards—to find what works best for each task.

 Frequently Asked Questions